 On dashes, hyphens, and other important aspects of life.

-A dash is a gentle character, and when used correctly, adds elegance to the words she touches.
+A dash is a gentle character, and when used correctly, adds elegance to the words they touch.

 Below I cover the common uses of three horizontal marks: the hyphen -, the en dash –, and the em dash —.